Cass Elliot (album): Reception

 Although praised by critics at the time, the album was not a hit.
 Although many artists would embrace and have success with standards such as Bette Midler, Liza Minnelli and Rod Stewart in years to come, the album was considered out of sync with the current musical trends.

 Reissue

 The album was reissued by RCA on CD in 1988 and once again by RCA Japan in November 2000.
 Collector's Choice Music released the album, on August 25, 2009, on a CD featuring Elliot's follow-up album, The Road Is No Place for a Lady, with three bonus tracks.
 Sony Japan released the album on November 10, 2009, in a paper sleeve replica of the gatefold vinyl album with two bonus tracks.
+BGO remastered it on a 2-CD set in 2010.
 RCA released the remastered album to digital retailers in 2011 featuring three bonus tracks, with the album's last proper track retitled as "It's All in the Game."